 Cheapest South Carolina General Liability Insurance Companies

 The cheapest general liability insurance in South Carolina depends on what kind of work you do, since insurers price a Hilton Head catering company differently than a Greenville contractor or a Columbia accounting firm.
-Our analysis of over 400 business types in the state showed these providers consistently offer the lowest rates:
+Our analysis of over 400 business types in the state showed these providers offer the lowest rates:

-• The Hartford: Most affordable for professional services and healthcare providers (bookkeeping services, financial advisors, dental practices, chiropractic offices)
+• The Hartford: Most affordable for professional services and health care providers (bookkeeping services, financial advisors, dental practices, chiropractic offices)

 • ERGO NEXT: Lowest rates for construction contractors and personal services (electrical contractors, plumbing contractors, barber shops, nail salons)